wikuskina/GroupProject/README.md

 - Catalog name; (name) <br>
 - Products (stored as ArrayList<Product> products); (toys) <br>
 <br>
-In the Main class, instances of these classes are created and filled with information 5 each. <br>
+In the Main class, instances of classes are created and filled with information, 5 each. <br>
 <br>
-Information about users is displayed to the console. <br>
+Information is also displayed to the console. <br>
 <br>
 Each entity has its own CRUD methods: <br>
 <br>